 Your application for a student Visa will be assessed according to your assessment level.
 Your Assessment Level ( 1 to 3 ) is determined by the passport that you hold and the education sector of your principle course of study.

 If you intend to study for 3 months or more, you will need to apply for a student visa.
 You must enrol for full-time study and pay compulsory medical insurance (OSHC).
 Students with a country assessment level 3 (refer above in the "Select your Country" menu under "Passport Country Selection") you will need to obtain a Pre-Visa Assessment (PVA) before confirmation of enrolment.
-After arrival, student visa holders can apply for work permission from the Immigration Department in Melbourne.
+After arrival, student visa holders can apply for work permission from the Department of Home Affairs.

 Note: student visa holders can work up to 20 hours a week.